Dallas Goedert Player Prop Bets for NFL Week 17 | Philadelphia vs. Washington 1/2/2022

 Matchup vs. Washington

-- Goedert has averaged 47.7 receiving yards per game in his seven career matchups against the Football Team, 7.8 fewer than his over/under for Sunday's game.

-- Goedert has caught a touchdown pass against the Football Team once, but did not have multiple TDs in that game.
+- Goedert, in seven matchups, had a touchdown catch once.
+But he did not have multiple TDs in that game.

-- The 280.2 passing yards the Football Team allow per game makes them the NFL's 30th-ranked pass defense this season.
+- The 280.2 passing yards the Football Team give up per game makes them the NFL's 30th-ranked pass defense this season.

-- The Football Team's defense is 32nd in the league, conceding 2.2 passing touchdowns per game.
+- With 33 passing TDs conceded this season, the Football Team defense is ranked 32nd in the NFL.

 Recent Performances